 If the link profile is heavily anchored around one or two high buyer intent terms, it could pose a risk.

 The image below shows what a natural backlink profile looks like in terms of anchor text.
-Notice that the bulk of the anchor text is the name of the website—this is a good indicator of the site gaining natural backlinks and not trying to manipulate Google rankings.
+Notice that the anchor text is the name of the website—this is a good indicator of the site gaining natural backlinks and not trying to manipulate Google rankings.

 Affiliate sites that are built on private blog networks or purchased backlinks are worth less than those with natural link profiles.
 Sites that use PBNs or purchased links to generate search engine rankings also generally will have less history than their natural counterparts at the same income level.
 A combination of short history and high penalty risk can have a large effect on the valuation of an affiliate website.